BirdsCanada/NatureCounts_IntroTutorial/docs/05-ManipData.md

 ## Exercies {#Manip5.3}

-*Exercise 1*:  You (user "sample") are doing a research project using the fall migration monitoring data collected at [Vaseux Lake Bird Observatory](https://www.birdscanada.org/birdmon/default/datasets.jsp?code=CMMN-DET-VLBO), British Columbia.
+*Exercise 1*:  You are doing a research project using the fall migration monitoring data collected at [Vaseux Lake Bird Observatory](https://www.birdscanada.org/birdmon/default/datasets.jsp?code=CMMN-DET-VLBO), British Columbia.
 You request the open access data from 2017-2020.
 After you request this subset of the collection, you need to determine the number of unique days Gray catbirds were records in each year?

 Answer:
 2017 =	54